rfarenhorst/starter-academic/content/authors/admin/_index.md

     link: https://twitter.com/rfarenhorst
 email: "rik@rethinkdigital.nl"

-user_groups:
-  - Researchers
-  - Visitors
 ---
-My core passion is to help create as many High-Performance Digital Organizations as possible.
-Over the past 15+ years I have gained valuable knowledge, skills and experience in the academic, consulting, start-up, and corporate world.
-Central themes have always been 'realizing more value with IT', better aligning 'Business' with 'IT', creating High-Performance cultures, and smartly investing in (digital) talent management for both leaders and specialists.
-In this era of digital disruption these themes are more important than ever.
-I am convinced that organizations need to invest heavily in organizational and digital transformation in order for them to remain relevant, successfull, or even survive.

-I love sharing knowledge, coaching and mentoring people, getting inspired by smart and passionate people, and solving complex problems.
-With my company Rethink Digital I am striving to make as much positive impact as I can.
-I focus on speaking, training, coaching, taking leadership and (sr.) management roles, and sharing knowledge via all available online and offline channels.
+Throughout my 15+ year career I have focused on helping organizations getting more value out of IT.
+Often this has not much to do with changing or investing in technology.
+It is almost always primarily about culture, leadership, and organizational transformation.
+In my view, in these disruptive times, digital-driven innovation and organizational transformation is urgent and a necessity for organizations to survive.

+With my company Rethink Digital, I help organizations rethink the way they do digital and help them to transform into High-Performance Digital Organizations.
+This typically involves challenging the status quo, providing guidance in defining a new (digital) strategy and organizational/technical future state, and coaching and training of the leadership and transformation teams.

+Over the past years I have built a career in academia, consulting, training and management.
+I have been in the luxurous position to have worked with great, knowledgeable and experienced leaders, experts, researchers, consultants, coaches, and trainers worldwide.
+It is my passion to share all this knowledge and experience as broadly and effective as possible I am committed to help shape and continously expand a body of knowledge on digital transformation, organizational transformation and digital leadership.
+To make as much positive impact as possible, I will spend as much time as possible to connect to fellow leaders and experts in the field, help share their stories, and stimulate knowledge sharing by building a community around them.